 Always wear protective gloves when handling alcohol to minimize the risk of irritating your hands.

-Removing all contaminated clothing and washing it thoroughly after handling it is also good.
+Removing and washing all contaminated clothing thoroughly after handling it is also good.

 Eye Contact

-Avoid splashing alcohol on or near your face, as it can be dangerous for your eyes.
+Avoid splashing alcohol on or near your face, as it can harm your eyes.

 If you accidentally get alcohol in your eyes, clean the eyes with water or regular saline.